SuppliedOrange/InactivityMonitor/README.md

 ## Komorebi Integration

 If you use [Komorebi](https://github.com/LGUG2Z/komorebi) on your system, you can turn `KOMOREBI_INTEGRATION_ENABLED` to `True`.
-This adds an additional criteria where if you switch to a blank workspace and stay there for too long, it assumes inactivity.
+This adds an additional feature where if you switch to a blank workspace and stay there for too long, it assumes inactivity.

 ## Credits